DORA vs GMP

 - **Resilience TestingAnnual vulnerability scans; triennial TLPT.

 - **Third-Party OversightDue diligence, contracts, ESAs supervision of CTPPs.
-Built on harmonization principles; compliance via authority enforcement, penalties to 2% turnover.
+Built on harmonization principles; compliance via authority enforcement, including periodic penalty payments for CTPPs up to 1% of average daily worldwide turnover.

 Why Organizations Use It